zachflower/KoolKubernetes/oidc/dex/README.md

-# Integrating Dex for Identity Management with PMK/PMKFT
+# Kubernets + Dex: Integrating Dex for Identity Management on Kubernetes

 Dex is an open source OIDC (OpenID Connect) authentication service launched *by CoreOS*.
 This service provides an essential abstraction layer between other *services* (e.g. an app, microservice or a Kubernetes cluster itself) and sources *of identity such as LDAP, Google, Linkedin, etc.*